Collective Worship Policy

 ROLES AND RESPONSIBILITIES

-All Form Tutors follow the PSHE programme in tutor time.
+- All Form Tutors follow the PSCHE programme in tutor time.

-Parents of a pupil have a right to withdraw their children from collective worship.
-If a parent asks for their child to be wholly or partly excused from attending collective worship at the school the school must comply unless the request is withdrawn.
-Any parent who wishes to exercise this right should consult the head teacher and put their reasons in writing formally requesting this withdrawal.
+- Parents of a pupil have a right to withdraw their children from collective worship.
+If a parent asks for their child to be wholly or partly excused from attending collective worship at the school then the school must comply unless the request is withdrawn.
+Any parent who wishes to exercise this right should consult the headteacher and put their reasons in writing formally requesting this withdrawal.

 This policy is shared with all staff.
-Parents are advised of the policy on an annual basis via the school website.
+Parents are advised of the policy on an annual basis and the policy is published on the school website.

 ADDITIONAL GUIDANCE ON PLANNING AND CONDUCTING COLLECTIVE WORSHIP